davewatters/bookclub-ci-pp4/README.md

     -   #### Content

     -   #### User Input
-        Data is input or updated using Boostrap forms.
-All user interaction controls are either standard Bootstrap buttons or intuitive Fontawsome icons.
+        Data is input or updated using Bootstrap forms.
+All user interaction controls are either standard Bootstrap buttons or intuitive Fontawesome icons.

     -   #### Typography
         The Google font Gill Sans was used for look of the Penguin Classic book covers, so I have chosen Google font Lato as it closely resembles that.